-Measure and visualize the furniture placement within each room.
+- Measure and visualize the furniture placement within each room.
 We will place the items where you instruct us.
-Re-arranging can time-consuming and might have additional costs.
+Rearranging can be time-consuming and might incur additional costs.

 Useful materials for packing:

 - Several rolls of tape, with tape dispenser or tape gun.
 Avoid using masking tape to seal boxes.